andrewharmellaw/andrewharmellaw.github.com/_posts/2017-05-09-gelfands-algebra-chunk-25-reduced-quadratic-equations.md

 This means that there are two solutions, {% m %}m = \sqrt{q} {% em %} and {% m %}m = -\sqrt{q} {% em %}.

-At this point, Gelfand finally confronts the question which had, to me anyway, been in my mind since the start of this chunk: "why are we considering this?"
+At this point, Gelfand finally confronts the question which had, to me anyway, been in my mind since the start of this Chunk: "why are we considering this?"

 The answer is a good one.
 The reason is we have proven that {% m %}x^2 = q{% em %} but we have also proven that _there is no other solution_.
 That is to say, there is no other way we could factor this if we want a zero result.